-7. Stir the ginger, orange and dried fruit into the pan.
-Drop in 1 cinnamon stick, 8 cardamom pods and 4 cloves.
+7. Drop in 1 cinnamon stick, 8 cardamom pods and 4 cloves.
 Add 2 tsp ground cumin.
 Pour in the saffron stock.
 Stir to mix, then cover and simmer for 15-20 mins till all the stock has been absorbed.

 8. While the rice cooks, bring a pan of water to the boil.
-Slice the stems off the kale, keeping the leaves as whole as possible.
+Slice the stems out of the kale leaves, keeping the leaves as whole as possible.
 Drop them into the boiling water.
 Blanch for 2 mins.
 Drain and plunge into a bowl or pan of ice cold water.
 Drain again and gently squeeze dry.
 Set aside.